RieseM204/ENGR-216-Nissan-Lab-4/README.md

 ## Aggie Honor Code

 The contributors to this project agree to the following:<br />
-"Aggies do not lie, chear, or steal, or tolerate those who do"<br />
+"Aggies do not lie, cheat, or steal, or tolerate those who do"<br />
 "I have not given or recieved any unauthorized aid on this assignment"<br />

 ## Build Info